2023 Most Popular Design & Applied Arts Bachelor's Degree Schools in New York

 While working on their Bachelor's Degree, design majors at New School University accumulate an average of around $24,446 in student debt.
 The average monthly payment of a loan this size is about $775, assuming that the borrower is on a 10-year repayment plan.

-The in-demand bachelor’s degree programs at School of Visual Arts helped the school earn the #4 place on this year’s ranking of the most popular design and applied arts schools in New York.
-SVA is a small private for-profit school located in the large city of New York.
+A rank of #4 on this year’s list means School of Visual Arts is a great place for design and applied arts students working on their bachelor’s degree.
+SVA is a small private for-profit school located in the city of New York.

 Of the 186 students majoring in design at SVA, 24% are male and 76% are female.